kate2797/pass_manager/README.md

-# Password Manager 🔐
+# Password Manager

+## General info
-A simple Python program for storing, displaying and deleting saved passwords – no commercial app is safer than a simple locally-stored program protected by a memorable master password.
+A simple Python program to store, display, and delete saved passwords.
+No commercial application is safer than a simple locally stored program protected by a memorable master password.

+## Technologies
+- Python 3
+- sqlite3

-# Preview
+## Preview
 <img src="cover.png" height="480">